TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Seo/CanonicalApi.rst

 .. _canonicalapi-additionalparameters:

-Including specific arguments from the generation
+Including specific arguments for the URL generation
 ================================================

 TYPO3 will building a URI of the current page and append query strings